umnick84/Algorithms/README.md

 ## Algorithms & data structures project
 ****

-This repository presents the Scala/Dotty code implementation of some algorithms provided in [Algorithms and data structures from William Fiset](https://github.com/williamfiset/Algorithms)
+This repository presents the Scala/Dotty code implementation of some algorithms provided in [Algorithms and data structures from William Fiset](https://github.com/williamfiset/Algorithms).
-Also more challenge examples added
+Also more challenges added.

 ### Contributing
 If you'd like to add or improve an algorithm, your contribution is welcome!